katerina-georgiou/global-soilCpools/README.md

 ## Data

-All global datasets are freely available at the links and references provided, and are also available from the corresponding authors upon request.
-A compiled dataset with the globally-gridded data product and model output is provided on Zenodo.
+All global datasets are freely available at the links and references provided, and are also available upon request.

 CMIP6 ESMs: https://esgf-node.llnl.gov/search/cmip6/